cozy/cozy-stack/docs/instance.md

 - `email` if an email was provided through the CLI
 - `locale` if a locale was provided through the CLI
 - `tz` if a timezone was provided through the CLI
-- `home_app` slug of the app to use as home, `cozy-home` by default
-- `onboarding_app` slug of the app to use as onboarding, `cozy-onboarding` by default
-- `registry_url` URL of the registry place to fetch manifests of installable applications.

 Settings are created as named id in the `$PREFIX/io.cozy.settings` database.
 During onboarding, the fields will be prefilled with these value if they were provided.